 “Dry indoor air is bad for humans,” says Dr. Stephanie Taylor, a Harvard Medical School lecturer, pediatric oncologist, and molecular biologist.
 “Dry indoor air fosters the presence of more infectious bacterial viruses.”

-At Cross Heating & Air Conditioning, we have professional testing equipment that can check your indoor air quality and moisture levels.
+At Cross Heating & Air Conditioning, we have professional testing equipment understanding indoor air quality and moisture levels.
 Once these tests have been completed, we can offer solutions to help filter, ventilate, and humidify the air in your home.

 We offer a variety of filters, filtering systems, and ventilators to exchange the air inside your home with clean air from outside.
 In the winter, maintaining ideal moisture levels in your home can be difficult and finding the right balance is key.